Twin 'warriors' battle through first weekend after surgery

 Dad spent a good bit of time this weekend bonding with the couple's 3-year-old son, Aza, while Mom camped out in the twins' room, loving every second of the reunion.

 One of the most poignant moments occurred Friday afternoon as the parents waited for Anias to get out of surgery.
-Jadon had been wheeled out of the operating room about 7 that morning and brought up to the pediatric intensive care unit, known as the PICU, but Anias' operation was taking much longer.
+Jadon had been wheeled out of the operating room about 7 that morning and brought up to the pediatric intensive care unit, or PICU, but Anias' operation was taking much longer.

 Christian plopped to the floor of the PICU.
 Nicole bent over in agony.
 They'd been told Anias would be brought there any moment, but a 20-minute wait turned into an hour.

-"Come on little Anias," Dad said.
+"Come on, little Anias," Dad said.
 "I can't wait to see you, Buddy."

-Suddenly, around 1 p.m., medical personnel with dark circles under their eyes emerged from the elevator.
+Suddenly, about 1 p.m., medical personnel with dark circles under their eyes emerged from the elevator.
 Nicole stood with her hands clasped in prayer, Christian by her side.
 He wiped a tear from his right eye and put his arm around his wife of four years.

 They'd waited for this moment since the boys were born at 11:11 p.m. on September 9, 2015 -- and even before that, when they first learned in May 2015 that the boys were conjoined in utero.